umputun/reproxy/README.md

 ## Assets Server

-User may turn assets server on (off by default) to serve static files.
-As long as `--assets.location` set it will treat every non-proxied request under `assets.root` as a request for static files.
-Assets server can be used without any proxy providers.
-In this mode reproxy acts as a simple web server for a static context.
+Users may turn the assets server on (off by default) to serve static files.
+As long as `--assets.location` set it treats every non-proxied request under `assets.root` as a request for static files.
+The assets server can be used without any proxy providers; in this mode, reproxy acts as a simple web server for the static content.

-In addition to the common assets server multiple custom static servers supported.
-Each provider has a different way to define such static rule and some providers may not support it at all.
-For example, multiple static server make sense in case of static (command line provide), file provider and can be even useful with docker provider.
+In addition to the common assets server, multiple custom static servers are supported.
+Each provider has a different way to define such a static rule, and some providers may not support it at all.
+For example, multiple static servers make sense in static (command line provider), file provider, and even useful with docker providers.

 1. static provider - if source element prefixed by `assets:` it will be treated as file-server.
 For example `*,assets:/web,/var/www,` will serve all `/web/*` request with a file server on top of `/var/www` directory.
 2. file provider - setting optional field `assets: true`
 3. docker provider - `reproxy.assets=web-root:location`, i.e. `reproxy.assets=/web:/var/www`.

+Assets server supports caching control with the `--assets.cache=<duration>` parameter. `0s` duration (default) turns caching control off.

 ## More options